 **NOTE: All normal/clear dogs tested are identified on the OFFA public database, if a dog is a carrier or affected status, the owner must OPT-IN to identify or name the dog.
-At the time of writing this, approximately 26% of all tested welsh terriers on the OFFA database are either carriers or affected status, but only about one-half of those are actually named and identifed.
-I have chosen to publically provide all of my dogs status on the PLL disease and lead by example -- whether the dog is a carrier or clear.
+At the time of writing this, approximately 25% of all tested welsh terriers on the OFFA database are either carriers or affected status, but only about one-half of those are actually named and identifed.
+Your breeder should be able to provide a certificate of what the sire and dam are tested for.

 It is important to note that carriers

 Committee has specifically noted this in their breed club recommendation), given that we have a relatively small

 gene pool.
 This is also noted on the University that does the

 test, website.
 However, it is obviously recommended that 2